Buying Property in Dubai

 Purchasing “off-plan” property in Dubai

-When purchasing property direct from a developer – an “off-plan” purchase – expats will need to submit a completed reservation form with their passport.
+When purchasing property directly from a developer – an “off-plan” purchase – expats will need to submit a completed reservation form with their passport.
 The reservation form typically summarises the basic terms and conditions of the sales agreement, the details of the payment plan, and the buyer and seller’s personal details.

 A reservation deposit, between five and 15 percent or what has been otherwise stipulated, is then paid and the formal sales and purchase agreement is drafted.